 Many times the boots on the ground see things differently than those writing the checks.

 Much to the delight of the canary, technology will continue to advance and evolve.
 Managers in today’s workforce cannot be dependent on a clipboard and worker accountability.
 They must be able to proactively address issues and manage problems on-the-go.
-To learn more about Cloud-based gas detection, download the following Webinar or visit www.safetyio.com.
+Learn more about the latest gas detection technology innovations here.